 The National League of Cities (NLC) announced the release of its newest guide for city officials, City Officials Guide to Policing in the 21st Century.
 The guide informs local officials about the recommendations from the final report of the President's Task Force on 21st Century Policing, providing guidance on how city leaders can work together with their city's law enforcement officials to implement the principles of community policing.
+The guide helps city officials tackle each of the six pillars that the task force declared necessary for successful community policing.
 The guide also provides community policing strategies along with resources that city leaders can use to secure assistance and funding opportunities.